intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

-# BigDL-LLM Benchmarking
+# IPEX-LLM Benchmarking

-We can do benchmarking for BigDL-LLM on Intel CPUs and GPUs using the benchmark scripts we provide.
+We can do benchmarking for IPEX-LLM on Intel CPUs and GPUs using the benchmark scripts we provide.

 ## Prepare The Environment

-You can refer to [here](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install.html) to install BigDL-LLM in your environment.
+You can refer to [here](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install.html) to install IPEX-LLM in your environment.
 The following dependencies are also needed to run the benchmark scripts.

 ```
 pip install pandas